Spy vs. Spy: Publication history

-Prohías was a prolific cartoonist in Cuba known for political satire.
+Antonio Prohías was a prolific cartoonist in Cuba known for political satire.
 He fled to the United States on May 1, 1960, three days before Fidel Castro's government nationalized the last of the Cuban free press.
-Prohías sought work in his profession and travelled to the offices of Mad magazine in New York City on July 12, 1960.
-After a successful showing of his work and a prototype cartoon for Spy vs. Spy, Prohías was hired.
+Prohías sought work in his profession and traveled to the offices of Mad magazine in New York City on July 12, 1960, with the strips, which he said he had created specifically for the magazine.
+After an initial rejection but ultimately a successful showing of his work and a prototype cartoon for Spy vs. Spy, Prohías was hired.

 Prohías cryptically signed each strip on its first panel with a sequence of Morse code characters that spell "BY PROHIAS".
 In a 1983 interview with the Miami Herald, Prohías reflected on the success of Spy vs. Spy, stating, "The sweetest revenge has been to turn Fidel's accusation of me as a spy into a moneymaking venture."
-Prohías was censored by Mad magazine publisher William Gaines on at least one occasion: the strip that eventually appeared in Mad magazine #84 (Jan.
-1964) was altered to remove scenes where the spies drink and smoke (Gaines had a strong anti-smoking stance).
+Prohías was censored by Mad magazine publisher William Gaines on at least one occasion: the strip that eventually appeared in Mad magazine #84 (January 1964) was altered to remove scenes where the spies drink and smoke (Gaines had a strong anti-smoking stance).

 Prohías evolved his drawing style over the years, making the spies' heads proportionately larger by 1964.
-In 1965, he began to experiment with not drawing frames on the spies' shades, and this became a consistent trait from late 1966 on, so that the characters' eyes appeared to have no sclera -- just very large pupils, all black except for reflective glints.
-But when a spy was caught in an explosion, sometimes his fully drawn shades would fly along with other items such as hat, boots and dentures.
+In 1965, he began to experiment with not drawing frames on the spies' shades, and this became a consistent trait from late 1966 on, so that the characters' eyes appeared to have no sclera—just very large pupils, all black except for reflective glints.
+But when a spy was caught in an explosion, sometimes his fully drawn shades would fly along with other items such as hats, boots, and dentures.
 In the 1980s, overhanging lips were common.

 Prohías completed a total of 241 Spy vs. Spy strips for Mad magazine, the last one appearing in #269 (March 1987).
 After that he drew gag strips for the titles (such as one involving radioactive waste in #287) and wrote several stories for Clarke or Manak to draw, with his last such contribution in #337 (July 1995).